Conclusion of Kazingo, Kiguma and Karangura Water Project – Uganda

-Twerwaneho Orphans Community Initiative (TOCI) had an opportunity to implement Water for hard to reach areas in the three schools ST, Emmanuel Bubandi, Kazingo SDA, and Nyakitokoli primary schools of Bukuku and Karangura SubCounties in Kabarole District.
+Twerwaneho Orphans Community Initiative (TOCI) had an opportunity to implement Water for hard-to-reach areas in the three schools ST, Emmanuel Bubandi, Kazingo SDA, and Nyakitokoli primary schools of Bukuku and Karangura SubCounties in Kabarole District.
 This was made possible with financial and technical support from Water Charity.
-We must say that although the project was short-lived it was intensive in terms of work and benefits and the results are vivid and seen both at community and household level.
+We must say that although the project was short-lived it was intensive in terms of work and benefits and the results are vivid and seen both at the community and household levels.

 Therefore, this report mainly reflects on the core activities, achievements, opportunities and lessons learned, challenges and recommendations of the project.
 Important to mention was that planned activities were carried out and were able to achieve meaningful results.

 The time period of the project recorded fundamental progress in the livelihood of children, schools, teachers, caregivers with significant improvement in household sanitation and hygiene, increased knowledge in maintaining and protecting water sources, bridged the relations of the community members and local leaders to collaboratively protect the water sources, formation of water user committees and exposed to learning preventative information about dangers of using contaminated water.